 This list is of course quite long, because there are many ways to build links & link building can be a tiresome, expensive & arduous task.
 If you have plenty of cash but are scarce on time outsourcing all or part of your link building campaigns can prove to be a quite profitable business strategy.

 6. Hire a publicist.
 Good old fashioned 'PR' (not PageRank) can still work wonders.
 Paul Graham wrote a great article titled The Submarine which highlights how PR firms get media exposure.
 Be warned that many PR firms can be quite hit or miss with their promotions & even some of the "successes" may not stick around long.
 If permanent links are your main goal, make sure that is clearly articulated to the PR firm in advance, as some PR firms sponsor temporary payola content that disappears about a month after your check clears. ;)

 7. Hire a consultant.
 Yes, you can outsource link building.
 Just make sure to go with someone good.
-If you want low-risk high-quality links Jim Boykin's Internet Marketing Ninjas is probably the only good SEO firm doing it at scale.
-Their link building packages start as low as $5,000 a month.
+If you want low-risk high-quality links Jim Boykin's Internet Marketing Ninjas& Garrett French's Citations Labs are probably the only SEOs firms doing it at scale.
+Their link building packages start at $5,000 a month and up.
 If you can't afford to fully outsource your link building, you may want to hire Debra Mastler to train your in house staff.

 Developing Authority & Being Easy to Link At

 8. Make your content easy to understand so many people can understand and spread your message.
 (It's an accessibility thing.)